 Urgent studies required in preparation for the 2019 World Radiocommunication Conference

-1) Studies concerning Wireless Power Transmission (WPT) for electric vehicles:

-a) to assess the impact of WPT for electric vehicles on radiocommunication services;

-b) to study suitable harmonized frequency ranges which would minimize the impact on radiocommunication services from WPT for electrical vehicles.

-These studies should take into account that the International Electrotechnical Commission (IEC), the International Organization for Standardization (ISO) and the Society of Automotive Engineers (SAE) are in the process of approving standards intended for global and regional harmonization of WPT technologies for electric vehicles.

 …

 Reasons: Studies concerning WPT for electric vehicles in preparation for WRC-19 have been completed.
 Further studies will be conducted in accordance with the work plans of the ITU-R study groups.